-- What substance use disorder treatment services are being delivered and to whom? (medication, individual counseling, group counseling, vocational services, healthcare navigation)
+- What SUD treatment services (such as medication, individual counseling, group counseling, vocational services, healthcare navigation) are being delivered and to whom?

 - What were some barriers to program implementation?
 What helped facilitate implementation?

-- What percentage of clients are receiving referrals to recovery support services?
+- What percentage of patients are receiving referrals to recovery support services?
 What types of services are they being linked to?

-- What barriers to accessing prevention, treatment, and recovery support services did clients report?
+- What barriers to accessing prevention, treatment, and recovery support services did patients report?

-- What barriers did healthcare providers, law enforcement, emergency medical services, or other relevant groups report relating to obtaining and administering naloxone?
+- What barriers to obtaining and administering naloxone did healthcare providers, law enforcement, emergency medical services, or other relevant groups report?

-- Did clients report reductions in quantity or frequency of substance misuse?
+- Did patients report reductions in quantity or frequency of substance use?

-- What policy changes relating to distribution of naloxone occurred as a result of the program?
+- Were any policy changes related to distribution of naloxone enacted as a result of the program?

 - Did the area served experience reductions in alcohol-related motor vehicle crashes?